Top eLearning Trends of 2019 - Forecasts by Industry Experts

 Technology, such as Artificial Intelligence (AI), will continue to advance and influence business models.
 Learning in the flow of work as well as the role of continuous learning and self-improvement will become more pronounced in corporate life.
 More detailed analytics will be involved in corporate learning.

-Continue reading to find out more about the corporate learning trends for 2019 and utilize the predictions in order to plan your corporate learning strategy for the upcoming year.
+Continue reading to find out more about the elearning trends for 2019 and utilize the elearning expert's predictions in order to plan your corporate learning strategy for the upcoming year.

 Learning in the flow of work